Chemical Burns, Hypothermia and Hyperthermia

 India's heat-wave mortality presents a recurring medico-legal challenge.
 The 2015 Andhra Pradesh and Telangana heat wave (2015, peak temperatures above 47°C) caused over 2,330 deaths officially recorded by the India Meteorological Department, with the true excess mortality estimated by the London School of Hygiene and Tropical Medicine at 4,000-5,000 over the event period.
 The medico-legal challenge was that most of these deaths occurred at home or in the open, reached hospital dead on arrival, and were certified as cardiac arrest or unknown cause without autopsy.
 A post-hoc review by the AIIMS Department of Forensic Medicine (published in the Annals of Forensic Medicine and Toxicology 2016) identified hepatic centrolobular necrosis as the most reliably identifiable post-mortem marker in bodies autopsied within 48 hours of the heat event.

-In the UK, the 2003 European heat wave (estimated 70,000 excess deaths across the continent, 2,000 in England per the MRC National Survey of Health and Development data) produced a parallel post-mortem review challenge.
+In the UK, the 2003 European heat wave (estimated 70,000 excess deaths across the continent per Robine et al. 2008, and approximately 2,000 in England per ONS and HPA mortality surveillance data) produced a parallel post-mortem review challenge.
 HM Coroner cases in South East England documented heat stroke-compatible hepatic changes in elderly nursing-home residents, with heat stroke as the contributing cause of death in over 60% of reviewed cases where core temperature had been recorded ante-mortem.

 The US Centers for Disease Control (CDC) Heat-Related Illness Surveillance data document 650-700 heat-related deaths annually in the US, with the highest concentrations in the Southwest (Arizona, Nevada).
 US medical examiner offices in Phoenix, Arizona have published standardised protocols for heat-stroke autopsy documentation (Maricopa County Medical Examiner heat-death protocol, 2010), specifying the histological panels (hepatic H&E, PAS, and PTAH for hepatocyte necrosis; renal PAS for tubular necrosis) that separate heat-stroke death from other hyperthermia-associated natural-cause deaths.